Age range expands to 10-18 year-olds; new categories added for ‘mentors’ and industry ‘heroes’

-London, 12 March: The British Academy of Film and Television Arts (BAFTA) has today announced the launch of the 2014 BAFTA Young Game Designers competition, which aims to inspire the game designers and game-makers of the future by giving young people the chance to design and create their own video game, and develop it with industry professionals.
-The competition opens as previous competition winner, Dan Pearce, is nominated for a BAFTA at this evening’s British Academy Games Awards.
+London, 21 January: The British Academy of Film and Television Arts (BAFTA) has today announced the call for entries for the 2015 BAFTA Young Game Designers (YGD) competition in association with Nominet Trust, which aims to inspire the UK’s game-makers of the future by giving young people the chance to design and make their own game.
+The winners will be named at a special awards ceremony in July.
+Entries are now open at www.bafta.org/ygd until Monday 1 June.

-The competition is supported by a year-round programme of activity, including: a dedicated website (www.bafta.org/ygd) where BAFTA members, award winners and nominees share their insights and advice through interviews and exclusive video content; a web series, fronted by internet celebrities The Yogscast, that gives a light-hearted look behind the scenes of the games industry; an online ‘feedback hub’ where young people can submit ideas or questions about their entry, with the chance of gaining a personalised response from a games expert; and live workshops around the country.
+The BAFTA YGD competition is part of a year-round programme of activity which gives young people and educators unique insights into the games industry and access to the creative minds behind some of their favourite games.
+Support includes: a website (www.bafta.org/ygd) where BAFTA members, award winners and nominees share their insights and advice through interviews and exclusive video content; a web series, that takes a light-hearted look behind the scenes of the games industry; a range of teaching resources that link the BAFTYA YGD competition to the national curriculum; an online ‘feedback hub’ where young people can submit ideas or questions about their entry, with the chance of gaining a personalised response from a games expert; and live workshops around the country.

 For further information, please contact: